BugSplat-Git/my-unreal-crasher/README.md

 ## 🥾 Steps

+The following guide assumes your project is targeting Windows, but these steps are applicable to other Desktop platforms as well.
+On Mobile platforms the BugSplat plugin will automatically configure crash reporting and symbol uploads.

 1. Before you clone this repo make sure you have [git-lfs](https://git-lfs.github.com/) installed.
 2. Clone this repo and the associated submodules.
 It's important that this repo is cloned with the `--recurse-submodules` flag so that the BugSplat-Unreal plugin is also downloaded: